Explore a Season:

 Downtown Sweet Tooth Tour

 This tour is more than just gourmet chocolates and delectable sweets.
 It will take your group on a journey through the tastes, aromas, and experiences of our delicious state.
 Do more than taste the flavors - experience them!
-Explore a New England winery, shop tax-free, receive a farm-to-table presentation at a local favorite restaurant, take a train stop at a cider mill, and drive through our mountain notches.
-The only food missing from this itinerary is our lobster (feel free to add in a lobsterbake if you want it)!
+Explore a New Hampshire winery, shop tax-free, receive a farm-to-table meal at a local favorite restaurant, dine on the train, and drive through our mountain notches.

 Rail and SALE!